WallStreetMojo

 • Equity research also requires detailed knowledge of economic factors influencing the stock movements, and most of the knowledge acquired as a commercial banker may not be of much use.

 • Equity research also requires a higher level of work ethics as analysts are routinely required to interact with the top management of the firms whose valuation they are working on.
-It essentially involves a tightrope walk to not alienate the management while maintaining complete neutrality in stock valuation.
+It involves a tightrope walk not to alienate the management while maintaining complete neutrality in stock valuation.
 There are few such comparisons in a commercial banking role.

 Now let us get to the part where we discuss possible ways to make a successful switch from commercial banking to equity research.

-Apart from your professional network, it could be beneficial to scour through professional networking sites, including LinkedIn, of course, which could be of great utility in this respect.
+Apart from your professional network, it could be beneficial to scour through professional networking sites, including LinkedIn, which could be of great utility in this respect.
 These individuals could help you immensely with this professional transition, and you could benefit in these ways.

 • Learn from their experience of transition